serrysibaee/Small_Projects/README.md

 7. PingPong game: is a small game
 8. rock paper scissors: a game from a random generator
 9. used code to scrap the text from the MOJ site (after downloading the file locally as HTML) and commented code is for general statistics
+10. game of life code that is shown in the terminal